Alice Capsey: T20 Franchise career

 In September 2022, she signed for Melbourne Stars for the 2022–23 Women's Big Bash League season.
 She was ever-present for the side that season, and was the side's second-highest run-scorer, with 259 runs at an average of 25.90, as well as taking 9 wickets.
 Against Hobart Hurricanes, Capsey made her Twenty20 high score, with 80* to see her team to a four wicket victory.

-In February 2023, she was bought by Delhi Capitals ahead of the inaugural season of the Women's Premier League for INR 75 Lakh (USD 91,000).
+In February 2023, she was bought by Delhi Capitals via auction ahead of the inaugural season of the Women's Premier League for ₹75 lakh.
 She played eight matches for the side as they reached the final of the tournament, scoring 159 runs and taking 6 wickets.
 She was Player of the Match in her side's final group stage match, scoring 34 runs and taking 3/26 from her four overs.
 She also remained with Melbourne Stars for the 2023–24 Women's Big Bash League season, scoring 283 runs including one half-century, and taking eight wickets.